What does it mean to be a barista?

 Home Enthusiast Workshops:

-- Home Barista Workshop: This fun and informative class encompass the fundamentals of espresso coffee, grinders and machines, proper techniques for grinder adjustment, and correct pulling of espresso shots.
+• Home Barista Workshop: This fun and informative class encompasses the fundamentals of espresso coffee, grinders and machines, proper techniques for grinder adjustment, and correct pulling of espresso shots.
 The course will also cover the basics of homebrewing methods such as ‘pour-over,’ French press, and filter coffee.
 In the end, the class will review adequate machine cleaning and maintenance.
-Students will acquire a healthy amount of knowledge on home brewing coffee options through this two-hour class, which costs $75.
+Students will acquire a healthy amount of knowledge on home-brewing coffee options through this two-hour class, which costs $75.

 The class will give you lots of information on roasting culture, and you’ll have the chance to roast some batches of coffee on a sample roaster that you can take home and enjoy.
 The class lasts for two hours and costs $75.